-We are also partnering with YODEP, a new partner organisation for MCH.
-YODEP recently performed a detailed Needs Assessment which greatly enhanced the initial findings of AP.
+We are also partnering with Youth for Development & Productivity ("YODEP") who, at MCH's request, performed a detailed Needs Assessment that included gathering much direct feedback from the communities and which greatly enhanced the initial findings of AP.
 The needs are considered significant, wide ranging and in many cases of an urgent nature.
-Funding has been successfully obtained for Phase One of the project.
+Funding has been successfully obtained for Phase One of the project (school build, set up of relevant committees, and basic training of core interventions such as illiteracy, early marriage, sanitation etc).
 There is tremendous community buy-in to the project with considerable offers of involvement in a variety of different ways.